wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/2-powerapps-share.md

 To complete the following steps, open the app that you want to share in **Edit** mode.

-1. In Power Apps Studio, select the **File** menu and then select **App settings**.
+1. In Power Apps Studio, select the **File** menu and then select **Settings**.
 Give the app a meaningful name and a description so that your team knows what your app does and can easily find it in the apps list.

 2. On the **File** menu, select **Save as** and then select **The cloud**.